UN General Assembly urged to investigate Yemen atrocities

 “The international community cannot stand by and allow that vote to be the last word on accountability efforts for abuses and war crimes in Yemen,” the organizations said.

+Amnesty International’s Secretary-General Agnès Callamard told a virtual press conference that parties to the conflict, including the Saudis and Houthis, “have committed atrocities with impunity, and there is seemingly no end in sight for this war.”
+That’s why, she said, “we have to act now.”

+Every day, Callamard said, more people are being harmed and killed and the General Assembly “could save millions of lives” by taking action.

-In their joint statement to the General Assembly’s 193 member nations, the 60 organizations said the suffering inflicted on Yemeni civilians demands an investigative body “address impunity in the ongoing conflict and send a clear warning to perpetrators on all sides that they will be held accountable for war crimes and other serious violations of international humanitarian and human rights law.”
+In their joint statement to the General Assembly’s 193 member nations, the rights groups and other organizations said the suffering inflicted on Yemeni civilians demands an investigative body “address impunity in the ongoing conflict and send a clear warning to perpetrators on all sides that they will be held accountable for war crimes and other serious violations of international humanitarian and human rights law.”

 U.N. members should approve an investigative “mechanism” to demonstrate to the Yemeni people that the United Nations will not turn a blind eye to their suffering and that they support international accountability for crimes and abuses committed in Yemen, the statement said.

+Human Rights Watch Executive Director Kenneth Roth said the organizations will be going to capitals with slides and facts about actions on the ground in Yemen.

+Of some 80 General Assembly members who have spoken so far, he said, the majority — in the mid-40s — favor an investigation and the coalition is “guardedly optimistic” that the more than 100 other U.N. member states will recognize the importance of establishing an investigative body and commit “diplomatic effort to make it happen.”

-The General Assembly has previously taken similar action against widespread human rights abuses.
+The General Assembly and the Security Council have previously taken similar action against widespread human rights abuses.

-In 2016, it created an “International, Impartial and Independent Mechanism” to collect, preserve and analyze evidence and promote accountability for possible war crimes, crimes against humanity and genocide committed by Islamic State extremists, both in Iraq and the Levant, which includes Syria.
+In December 2016, the assembly created an “International, Impartial and Independent Mechanism” to collect, preserve and analyze evidence and promote accountability for possible war crimes, crimes against humanity and genocide committed by Islamic State extremists in Syria.

+In September 2017, the Security Council established an investigative team to support Iraqi efforts to collect and preserve evidence of possible war crimes, crimes against humanity and genocide committed by Islamic State extremists to be used in domestic courts or in investigations in third countries.

-In 2018, the Human Rights Council established a similar mechanism for Myanmar following a military crackdown against Rohingya Muslims and allegations that government security forces committed mass rapes and killings and burned houses amounting to possible crimes against humanity and genocide.
+The Human Rights Council established a similar investigative mechanism for Myanmar following a military crackdown against Rohingya Muslims and allegations that government security forces committed mass rapes and killings and burned houses amounting to possible crimes against humanity and genocide.
 More than 700,000 Rohingya fled to neighboring Bangladesh.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.